-Also a high priority supporting the Trail Town vision, Shire landholdings on Millars Rd to the east of Heritage Park have been identified as an opportunity for a multi-use trails centre, recreation, and accommodation destination.
+Also, a high priority supporting the Trail Town vision, Shire landholdings on Millars Rd to the east of the Site have been identified as an opportunity for a multi-use trails centre, recreation, and accommodation destination.
 A Business Case was received by Council 12 December 2022.
-It is understood Council have resolved not to progress the recommended delivery option at this time and that potential interim activation be explored and investigated in line with the objectives.
+Council have now progressed to undertaking an RFQ for the development of a trails centre, before advocating for funding for construction.